acerbilab/bads/README.md

 ## What is it?

 BADS is a fast hybrid Bayesian optimization algorithm designed to solve difficult optimization problems, in particular related to fitting computational models (e.g., via [maximum likelihood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation)).
+The original BADS paper was presented at *NeurIPS* in 2017 [[1](https://github.com/acerbilab/bads#reference)].

 BADS has been intensively tested for fitting behavioral, cognitive, and neural models, and is currently being used in many computational labs around the world.
 In our benchmark with real model-fitting problems, BADS performed on par or better than many other common and state-of-the-art MATLAB optimizers, such as `fminsearch`, `fmincon`, and `cmaes` [[1](#reference)].